Garage liability and Garagekeepers. What’s the difference?

 Let’s say a mechanic at a body shop takes a customer’s car out for a test drive, and ends up causing an accident.
 The auto liability portion of the policy will cover any damage to a 3rd party car or property.
 What about the customer’s car that the mechanic was driving?
 Since garage liability only covers damage to third party cars, the shop would need to have garagekeepers coverage.

-has carefully excluded non-owned vehicles in the “care, custody or control” of the insured, to cover any damage to the car, the shop would need to have a garagekeepers policy.
+Because the policy has carefully excluded non-owned vehicles in the “care, custody or control” of the insured, in order to cover any damage to the car, the shop would need to have a garagekeepers policy.

 Who needs garage liability?